ben/writings/rebase.md

 ## Conflicts

-At its heart, rebase is a merge operation.
+At its heart, rebase is a merge operation, which inevitably means merge conflicts.
-The bad news is that there will occasionally be conflicts.
 The good news is that rebase actually makes it easier to deal with them!

 When you do a standard `git merge`, you have to resolve all the conflicts at once.